SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/docx_templates.md

 You can use Python's normal list "slices" to shorten the size of the list you display in the template, as well as list indices to get just one item.

+The basic syntax of a list "slice" is to put the starting and ending index inside the brackets.
+You can leave off either the starting or ending digit to get everything up to/before that index, or you can specify negative numbers to count backwards.

+* list[1:] starts at index 1 in the list and returns everything after that index.
+* list[:5] gets items at the indices 0-4.
+* list[1:3] returns a list with the items at indices 1 and 2.
+* list[2] returns just the item at index 2 (not a list of items).
+* list[:-1] returns every item except the final item in the list.
+* list[-1] returns only the last item in the list.

 ```jinja
 1. Primary agent